aybarsnazlica/PixelateCLI/Sources/PixelateCLI/PixelateCLI.docc/Usage.md

 - Input images must be readable by CoreGraphics (e.g., PNG, JPEG).
 - Output files will be overwritten if they already exist.
-- Ensure the Metal shader file `default.metallib` is present in `.build/release/`.